Roestlab/massdash/README.md

   External URL: http://142.150.84.40:8501
 ```

- Enter the following command on a local machine's terminal, replacing "----" with the URL port number (e.g., 8501):
+ Enter the following command in a local machine's terminal, replacing "----" with the URL port number (e.g., 8501):

 ```bash
 ssh -fNL ----:localhost:---- your_user_name@remote_ip_address